 In the middle of our session, we have a 'mindful moment' where we take part in a short reflection or meditation based on a theme.
 This is part of our commitment to bringing in the five ways to mindfulness in all of our sessions.

 At the end of our sessions, there is an opportunity for a quick chat and to ask any questions that you may have.

-Unity is an inclusive choir that aims to help singers overcome their personal barriers to singing.
-40% of our singers have a physical or mental health condition or disability, identify as neurodiverse or are affected by a cognitive or memory related condition.
-At Unity we do everything we can to support everyone in a way that's accessible for them.
+Unity is a fully inclusive choir that aims to help singers overcome their personal barriers to singing.
+Over half of our staff, volunteers and singers live with a physical and/or mental health condition or disability and/or a neurodiverse condition or disability or are affected by a cognitive or memory related condition.
+At Unity we do everything we can to support everyone in a way that's accessible for them within our supportive community.
 We see the ability not the disability and strive to help everyone achieve their personal goals.

 Many of our new singers are extremely anxious about singing with a group.
 We know that it often takes a lot of courage just to walk through the door into your first session and are there to support you every step of the way.

 Our sessions focus on supporting our singers with their health, comfort and happiness.
 There are many proven benefits to singing with others.
 Our sessions also include the five ways to mindfulness.
 We connect with others, stay active with gentle movement, take notice through 'mindful moments', keep learning and give to our community.

 Our staff & volunteers have recently completed our Mental Health First Aid qualifications in order to help us provide the best possible support to our singers as we return to in-person sessions.
 We know that singing could trigger some uncomfortable or overwhelming feelings.
 Our Wellbeing Champions will be on standby to offer a listening ear, a private moment of comfort or signpost you to other ways to get support.
 Equally, if another singer shares something that impacts you, we will be there to offer you support in absorbing that news or stepping in if you feel unable to continue the conversation.